Pfizer says early data signals COVID-19 vaccine is effective

 Authorities have stressed it’s unlikely any vaccine will arrive much before the end of the year, and limited initial supplies will be rationed.

+The interim results were “an interesting first signal,” but questions remain, said Marylyn Addo, head of the tropical medicine unit at UKE hospital in Hamburg, Germany.

+Global markets, already buoyed by the victory of U.S. President-elect Joe Biden, exploded on the news from Pfizer.
+All major markets in Europe, where infections have soared, are up 5%.
+In the U.S., Dow futures also rose 5% and were up about 1,400 points just over two hours before the opening bell.

-The shots made by Pfizer and its German partner BioNTech are among 10 possible vaccine candidates in late-stage testing around the world — four of them so far in huge studies in the U.S. Another U.S. company, Moderna Inc., also has said it hopes to be able to file an application with the Food and Drug Administration later this month.
+The shots made by Pfizer and its German partner BioNTech are among 10 possible vaccine candidates in late-stage testing around the world — four of them so far in huge studies in the U.S. Another U.S. company, Moderna Inc., also has said it hopes to be able to file an application with the FDA later this month.

 Volunteers in the final-stage studies, and the researchers, don’t know who received the real vaccine or a dummy shot.
 But a week after their second required dose, Pfizer’s study began counting the number who developed COVID-19 symptoms and were confirmed to have the coronavirus.